hazelcast/hazelcast-jet/site/website/blog/2020-07-14-designing-evergreen-cache-cdc.md

 ## Debezium

-CDC is quite recent, and hadn't time to mature.
+CDC is quite recent, and hasn't had time to mature.
 As such, there's no universal standard, but specific tools.
 In this section, we are going to have a look at [Debezium](https://debezium.io/).